Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

 Baylor Performance Insights (2022-23)

-- The Bears outscored opponents by 8.3 points per game last season (posting 71.8 points per game, 55th in college basketball, and giving up 63.5 per outing, 157th in college basketball) and had a +272 scoring differential.
+- The Bears had a +272 scoring differential last season, topping opponents by 8.3 points per game.
+They put up 71.8 points per game, 55th in college basketball, and gave up 63.5 per contest to rank 157th in college basketball.

-- In conference matchups, Baylor scored fewer points per game (69.6) than its season average (71.8).
+- Offensively, Baylor scored 69.6 points per game last year in conference tilts.
+To compare, its season average (71.8 points per game) was 2.2 PPG higher.

-- The Bears put up 73.1 points per game last season at home, which was 4.3 more points than they averaged in road games (68.8).
+- Offensively the Bears performed better at home last year, averaging 73.1 points per game, compared to 68.8 per game in road games.

-- Baylor gave up 57.3 points per game last season when playing at home, which was 11.4 fewer points than it allowed in road games (68.7).
+- Baylor surrendered 57.3 points per game last year when playing at home, which was 11.4 fewer points than it allowed in road games (68.7).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.